Continued from Part II

 The Council of Nicaea and succeeding Popes go further and proclaim that if anyone persist in observing this fable [Passover], that person will be excommunicated and denied the privilege of partaking in the delicacies of Babylon's Mysterious Mass.

 If we disobey the decrees of Nicaea and return to the Lord's Passover, we are removing ourselves from the Catholic Church, her creeds, and her Council decrees.
 Choose to obey God rather than man, even if it is the Council of Nicea, the Pope, a Denomination, Organization, Priest, Preacher, Father, Mother, Husband, Wife.
 Obey your Lord Jesus Christ.
-Obey your Lord and the Apostle's Doctrine and keep the Passover Feast at the 14th of Nisan at even (which actually is the 15th).
+Obey your Lord and the Apostle's Doctrine and keep the Passover Feast at the 14th of Nisan at even.
 Be no longer deceived.
 Jesus fulfilled the law of the Passover lamb and we are to keep the Christian Passover on the of 14th Nisan as he commanded as a memorial of his death and the purchase of the Church.

 MODERN CHURCHES FOLLOW THE PAPACY